jacksoncaquino/Determine-FLSA-Status-With-NLP/README.md

-# Determine FLSA Status With Categorical Data
+# Determine FLSA Status With Natural Language Processing
-Using predictive analytics based on existing jobs within our job structure, these models will predict FLSA status for overtime eligibility.
-Coded in Python with Jupyter Notebooks.
+Using predictive analytics based on job descriptions and natural language processing, these models will predict FLSA status for overtime eligibility, this time with 4 models instead of 2.
+Coded in Python with Jupyter Notebooks

 ## What is the FLSA?
 Fair Labor Standards Act